 NQF's standing committees carry out the evaluation, conduct voting, and make recommendations for the endorsement of measures.
 The SMP reviews measures that are considered complex for scientific acceptability prior to the standing committee evaluation and provides feedback for the standing committees to use during its deliberations.
-The TEP recommended to have a member of the standing committee participate in the SMP meeting and give perspective as needed, if he or she is more familiar with the submitted measure and the portfolio of measures being reviewed this cycle Alternatively, the TEP suggested that each standing committee include some level of EHR, eCQM, and/or HL7 standards expertise to provide input during the evaluation of eCQMs and EHR-sourced measures.
+The TEP recommended to have experts in EHR-sourced measures participate in the SMP meeting and give perspective as needed.
+Alternatively, the TEP suggested that each standing committee include some level of EHR, eCQM, and/or HL7 standards expertise to provide input during the evaluation of eCQMs and EHR-sourced measures.